Lugnano in Teverina Hotels

 Visit Lugnano in Teverina

-Explore Lugnano in Teverina
+Explore Lugnano in Teverina: tourism and travel guide

-The Ridolfi-Farnese Palace is particularly noteworthy - it is also called the "Pennone" because it stands over the city.
-This palace was the residence of the powerful Vannicelli family from the Middle Ages then until the 18th century the building was the seat of the Pope’s legates.
+The Ridolfi-Farnese Palace is a particularly noteworthy palace - it is also called the "Pennone" because it stands over the city.
+In the Middle Ages this was the residence of the powerful Vannicelli family then until the 18th century the building was the seat of the Pope’s legates.
 Recently renovated, it is now the Town Hall.
 The building has a rectangular plan and is on three floors, with the corners of the palace, the balustrades and the portals made of rusticated travertine.

 Collegiate Church of Santa Maria Assunta

 In the upper part of the façade there is a large Umbrian style rose window consisting of two double rows of pillars flanked by mullioned windowsn and a rose window above.
 In addition to the usual reliefs of the Evangelists and the Cosmatesque decoration, the rose window is also flanked by two griffons that protrude significantly from the façade, and an eagle crowns the pinnacle of the roof.

-In addition to the Crucifixion by the school of Giotto (14th century), in the chapel there is also the "Beheading of St. John the Baptist”, by Livio Agresti* (1500 - 1580), signed and dated 1573.
-The grand staircase is enhanced with an extensive fresco representing Philip of Arragon [1556-1598] submitting his kingdom to Pope Eugenius III [died 1153].
+In addition to the Crucifixion by the school of Giotto (14th century), also in the chapel is the "Beheading of St. John the Baptist”, by Livio Agresti* (1500 - 1580), signed and dated 1573.
+Note also the picture of San Gerolamo: published anonymously this is traditionally assigned to Leandro Bassano* (1557-1622).

 Attractions near Lugnano in Teverina

 Lugnano in Teverina is located in a landscape of remarkable beauty.
-Its territory, mostly a hilly area, spreads across vineyards and olive groves from which an oil of high quality is produced.
+Its territory, which is mostly a hilly area, spreads across vineyards and olive groves from which an oil of high quality is produced.
 Among the other local products to enjoy we must mention the bread, and a famous cheese cake known as the "St. Francis’s bocconcello".

 Saint Francis is particularly revered in Lugnano in Teverina because he is closely linked to the history of the city - according to tradition a miracle happened here involving a duck and a wolf.

-See also history of Lugnano in Teverina
+Where is Lugnano in Teverina